laynef/Git-Config-Cloud-Storage/README.md

 git remote add origin <YOUR-GITHUB-LINK>
 git add .
-git commit -m 'Initial commit' git push
+git commit -m 'Initial commit' git push --set-upstream origin master
 ```

 ## Updates
-Make your updates in this repo then
+Make your updates in this repo to '.gitconfig' then commit and push the changes to your github